meilisearch/documentation/learn/core_concepts/relevancy.md

 The attribute ranking order will be updated to `["a", "b", "c", "d"]`.
 In other words, when Meilisearch encounters new attributes in subsequently indexed documents, they are added to the bottom of the attribute ranking order.

 The attribute ranking order can also be set manually.
-For a more detailed look at this subject, see our reference page for [the searchable attributes list](/learn/configuration/displayed_searchable_attributes.md#the-searchableattributes-list).
+For a more detailed look at this subject, see [the searchable attributes list](/learn/configuration/displayed_searchable_attributes.md#the-searchableattributes-list).

 ### Example